Find the area of 16 shapes on the board and match the corresponding pieces to reveal a mystery picture.

 Easily Prepare This Resource for Your Students

-Use the Download button to access the PowerPoint or interactive Google Slides version of this resource.
+Use the Download button to access the interactive Google Slides version of this resource.

-Assign this interactive activity to your students in Google Classroom.
+Assign this interactive activity in Google Classroom.
 Please be sure to open in Edit mode, not presentation mode.
 Students will drag and drop each puzzle piece to the correct location on the grid.

 While you’re here, check out more activities and teaching resources that fill your lesson plans and students’ brains: